tedmanmarszalek/solilokoi/_posts/2020-11-28-the-solilokoi-software-survival-guide-part-1-your-everyday-list-of-linux-commands-for-any-new-software-engineer.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
 <p>Thanks for reading my Linux command essentials!
-I will continue to edit and expand upon these 2 minute tutorials by providing TLDR code cheatsheets. </p>
+I will continue to edit and expand upon these 2 minute tutorials by providing TLDR code cheatsheets.
+Here is the first cheatsheet release for Everyday Linux: <a href="https://solilokoi.com/the-solilokoi-software-survival-cheatsheet-part-1-everyday-linux-commands/">Linux Cheatsheet</a>.</p>
 <!-- /wp:paragraph -->